 How to Select Strawberries

-- When shopping or picking strawberries right out of the field, look for firm, plump, and fragrant berries with a bright glossy red appearance.
+- When shopping for strawberries, look for firm, plump, and fragrant berries with a bright, glossy red appearance.
 The leafy green caps, scientifically known as the calyx, on the strawberries should be bright green and look fresh.

 - Avoid bruised or shriveled berries and those having a dull appearance.